 How to use Yoast SEO to link entities to your content

-After you’ve found concepts related to your topic and entities, you can use Yoast SEO to write awesome content.
-The various analyses help you keep on topic and guide you in producing quality content that not only fits what users want but search engines as well.
+You can use Yoast SEO to write excellent content after finding concepts related to your topic and entities.
+The various analyses help you keep on topic and guide you in producing quality content that fits what users want and search engines.
 Yoast SEO Premium lets you do even more.

-One of the things you can do with Yoast SEO Premium, is analyze and improve your text for synonyms and related keyphrases.
-Filling these in, makes sure that your content fully utilizes the power of relatedness.
+One of the things you can do with Yoast SEO Premium is to analyze and improve your text for synonyms and related keyphrases.
+Filling these in ensures that your content fully utilizes the power of relatedness.